-INSTRUCTIONS FOR THE CARE ,MAINTENANCE OF CLASSICAL GUITARS, FLAMENCO GUITARS, ACOUSTIC GUITARS AND SIMILAR STRINGED INSTRUMENTS
+INSTRUCTIONS FOR THE CARE AND MAINTENANCE OF CLASSICAL GUITARS, FLAMENCO GUITARS, ACOUSTIC GUITARS AND SIMILAR STRINGED INSTRUMENTS

-The recommended action for the classical guitar is 4mm. for the sixth string and 3mm. for the first string, taking as a reference the top of the12th fret and the lower part of the string whilst the instrument is properly tuned.
+The recommended action for the classical guitar is 4mm for the sixth string and 3mm for the first string, taking as a reference the top of the 12th fret and the lower part of the string whilst the instrument is properly tuned.

-In flamenco guitar string action is lower and as a reference we can give the following distances:
+In flamenco guitar, string action is lower and as a reference we can give the following distances:

 Height between the first string and the 12th fret: 2 mm.

 Height between the sixth string and the 12th fret: 2.5 mm.

 The guitar must always be properly tuned; when changing strings they must always be tuned up to pitch.
 At no time should all the strings be removed together as this would cause the top to lose tension.
 Each string should be replaced individually.

 Due to hand perspiration wound strings tend to lose sonority.
 This can be remedied by removing the strings and putting them back in reverse.
 If this is insufficient, the strings can be washed in soapy water and replaced when absolutely dry.

 lf the strings develop a sudden buzz when played open, it is probable that the winding has lost its original tension, or the groove of the nut has deepened.
 This can be corrected by changing the strings in the first instance or placing a thin piece of cardboard under the nut.
 If the instrument has been exposed to excessive humidity similar faults can develop.